 All activities in the classroom and all trips outside of school will be planned so that all children within the class can be included.
-In some cases, additional adults and/or resources will be used to enable this.
+In some cases, additional adults, resources and risk assessments will be used to enable this.

 Support for improving emotional and social development, Including extra pastoral support arrangements for listening to the views of children and young people with SEN and measures to prevent bullying.